CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 :-------------------------:|:-------------------------:
 ![](img/normSamp.png)  |  ![](img/mySamp.png)

-Left is using the given sampling, right is using my own.
+&#x1F537; **Toggleable option:** Line 12 of `interactions.h`, set `COSINEW` to `true` if you desire this effect, `false` if you do not.

 Hemisphere sampling, used in this project to determine the direction of an outgoing ray after bouncing on a diffuse surface, has many different varieties.
 In my implementation, I ensure that there is a higher density of outgoing rays that are more orthogonal to the surface.
 Due to lambert's law, rays more tangent o a surface deposit less light, and so the more tangential rays are less relevant to our pathtracing computation.
 I accomplish this by taking two random `float`s from [0, 1] (using these as (x, y) positions creates a 2D square of random points) and converting them onto a disk in 3D space.
-I then project this disk onto
+I then project this disk onto a hemisphere to get the resulting values.
+Sadly, there is not too much of a dramatic visual difference here - some higher concentration of shadows - but it does make a slight difference overall!

 Illustrated below, without jittering the random values, we have the initial square of points, the disk form, and then the cosine weighted hemisphere form.